GAI-Community/GraphOmni/README.md

 This project uses the python-dotenv library to manage environment variables.
 Please create a `.env` file to store sensitive information such as your Hugging Face token and OpenAI API key.
 These variables will be automatically loaded using load_dotenv().

 ## 🔍 Answering and Evaluation
-If you want to evaluate a specified combination of parameters (including Tasks, Models, Prompt Modes, Serialization Formats and Difficulty), you can simply run: (**It will load the dataset directly from the HF repo if you haven't done so**)
+If you want to evaluate a specified combination of parameters (including Tasks, Models, Prompt Strategies, Serialization Formats and Difficulty), you can simply run: (**It will load the dataset directly from the HF repo if you haven't done so**)

 ```
 python main.py